-MAT 212° CALCULUS FOR BUSINESS (3)
+MAT 212❖ CALCULUS FOR BUSINESS (3)

 Prerequisite(s): MAT 151 or MAT 187.

 Elementary topics in analytic geometry, and differential and integral calculus with business applications.

-MAT 220° CALCULUS I (5)
+3 hours lecture.

-Prerequisite(s): MAT 187, or MAT 151 and MAT 182.
+MAT 220❖ CALCULUS I (5)

+Prerequisite(s): MAT 187 or both MAT 151 and MAT 182.
 An integrated study in which analytic geometry is used to develop, understand, and apply calculus concepts.
-Includes absolute value and inequality, relations and functions, graphs, limits and continuity, definition and application of the derivative, antiderivative and definite integral.
+Includes absolute value and inequality, relations and functions, graphs, limits and continuity, definition and application of the derivative, anti-derivative and definite integral.
+5 hours lecture.